SCCF 2023 – 2024 GRANT RECIPIENTS

 WEBSITE

-MAKE WAY FOR BOOKS (MWFB) – 15TH YEAR GRANT
+MAKE WAY FOR BOOKS (MWFB) – 16TH YEAR GRANT – $10,000

 AGENCY BACKGROUND

 MWFB’s mission is to promote early literacy in limited resource areas of southern Arizona by providing children (birth-5 years) with an opportunity to fall in love with books and reading.
 The vision is that all children will enter school with the early literacy skills necessary to be successful.
-The 2022 SCCF funds supported MWFB in their efforts to meet the early literacy and learning needs of children in a digital space due to the pandemic.
-They offered an online story hour and reached 800 families with joyful, high quality, bilingual programming.
-SCCF funding also enabled MWFB to distribute 700 books for families to use at home.

-Focus of the 2023 Grant: Story School
+Focus of the 2024 Grant: Story School Pima County

 Story School is an innovative, two-generation program through which children and parents learn together simultaneously and both gain critical skills.
 Families join small Story School cohorts every week to share stories and literacy activities focused on building children’s skills and parents’ knowledge, strategies and confidence to support their children’s early literacy development.
+As part of the Story School, families receive 20 high quality books and access to the Make Way for Books bilingual App, with activities, books and tips they can access anytime.

 MEASURABLE OUTCOMES